 Bias: More on that in a minute.

-When we finally figured out how to stop overthinking it, we were able to make a decision we could live with.
+When we finally figured out ways to stop overthinking it, we were able to make a decision we could live with.
 Ultimately, we were able to get him into a nursing home that accepted Medicaid (that’s a whole other post sometime…) and had a separate locked wing for dementia patients.
 Reason carried this decision-making process for sure.
 I had to set aside the memories and push through the emotions to do the right thing.
 I feel like we made the best decisions we could, and we honor him as our dad and the person he wanted to be, even when that was hard to do.

 Bias – That Sneaky Pitfall

 Personal bias can lead to a bad decision.
 I talk about this with my college students because it’s important to recognize.